Camelbak Mini MULE – Kids Hydration Pack Review

 • Available in a wide variety of colors and designs

-• 2 zippered pouches to keep everything secure
+• 2 zippered pouches to keep everything secure, and a stretchable outer pocket for a light jacket or teddy bear

-• Pack is a perfect size to hold a snack, extra tube, bike tool, and even a very light jacket
+• Pack is a perfect size to hold a snack, extra tube, bike tool, and your outer layer when it gets hot

 What You Should Know Before You Buy